App Volumes Architecture

 Use a minimum of at least two App Volumes Managers in production and configure each App Volumes Agent to point to a load balancer.
 For high performance and availability, we recommend that a load balancer be located in front of the App Volumes Managers to balance connections between each server.

-Although a load balancer is recommended for production environments, you can, alternatively, configure the App Volumes agent to communicate with multiple App Volumes Manager servers as described in Scaling App Volumes Manager.
+Although a load balancer is recommended for production environments, you can, configure the App Volumes agent to communicate with multiple App Volumes Manager servers as described in Scaling App Volumes Manager.

 The main concern with App Volumes Managers is handling login storms.
 During the login process, user-based packages and Writable Volumes must be attached to the guest OS in the VMs.
 The greater the number of concurrent attachment operations, the more time it might take to get all users logged in.

 For App Volumes 4, the exact number of users each App Volumes Manager can handle will vary, depending on the load and the specifics of each environment.
-See the Knowledge Base article App Volumes Sizing Limits and Recommendations (67354) for tested limits of users per App Volumes Manager server and login rates.
+See the knowledge base article App Volumes Sizing Limits and Recommendations (67354) for tested limits of users per App Volumes Manager server and login rates.

 It is recommended that you test the load and then size the number of App Volumes Manager servers appropriately.
 To size this design, we assumed each App Volumes Manager was able to handle 2,000 users.